The Big Trend: Japonisme

-So Meg Matthews has a wallpaper and scarf range on sale at Liberty (click the link to see a short YouTube video of her introducing it).
-I have nothing against Meg per se, but her getting a showcase at one of London’s finest department stores irks me on several levels.
+So Meg Matthews has a wallpaper and scarf range on sale at Liberty (click the link to see a short video of her introducing it).
+I have nothing against Meg per se, but her getting a showcase at one of London’s finest department stores irks me on so many levels.
 1/ By dint of celebrity-by-association, she gets a break where many other talented/trained designers do not.
 2/ I assume department stores of such great repute choose to commission celebrity ranges because they believe they will sell.
 “Meg Matthews’ iconic wallpaper prints are like works of art”, trills the Liberty website.
 I think not.
-And who are these feverish consumers that want to buy into the Meg Matthews idyll of pink snakeskin, pineapples and skulls?
+3/ Who are these feverish consumers that want to buy into the Meg Matthews idyll of pink snakeskin, pineapples and skulls?
 Who!
 And do they really shop at Liberty?
 In short, something she does in her own home gets photographed and the next thing you know she’s calling herself an “interior dresser”.
 Now if she wanted to set up her own boutique selling custom knick-knacks and zany print, re-upholstered vintage furniture, then so be it, and I’d pass absolutely no comment.
 My issue is with the mainstream retail buyers who endorse this stuff with their patronage.
 Personally, I don’t think this will do Liberty any favours whatsoever.

 I felt the same way when Habitat, back in 2004, launched their VIP (Very Important Product) range with offerings from Sharleen Spiteri (CD rack), Ewan McGregor (director’s chair) and even Linford Christie (a wooden shoe box)!
 Again, I have nothing against the individuals, all supremely proficient in their specialist fields, it’s just that design aint it!
 And when there are some of the best designers and design schools in the world, right here in London, all aching to add something to the world, I just don’t understand why key retailers persist in treading the celebrity route.
 It’s tired.
 It’s lazy.
 And it’s time it was over.